Recovery · Soft Tissue

 HIGH VALUE

-Critical for athletes who spend significant time seated or who do high volumes of sprinting and squatting.
-Target the TFL (the meaty tissue lateral to the hip flexor) and the anterior hip.
+Critical for athletes who spend significant time seated or do high volumes of sprinting and squatting.
+Target the TFL and the anterior hip.
 Expect this to be uncomfortable; that’s normal.
-Move slowly and stay off the iliac crest itself.
+Move slowly and stay off the iliac crest.

 Quadriceps